scipy-conference/scipy_proceedings/papers/michael_beyeler/michael_beyeler.rst

 index (:code:`implant[0]`) and its name (:code:`implant['A1']`).

 Once the implant is created, it can be passed to the simulation framework.
-This is also where you specify the backend
+This is also where you specify the back end
-(currently supported are 'serial', 'joblib', and 'dask'):
+(currently supported are ‘serial’, ‘joblib’ :cite:`Joblib2016`, and ‘dask’ :cite:`Dask2016`):

 .. code-block:: python
    :linenos: